-44 Inspection of the taxpayer's home should require authorisation by the judiciary and only be given in exceptional cases.
-Where tax authorities intend to search the taxpayer's premises, the taxpayer should be informed and have an opportunity to appear before the judicial authority, subject to exception where there is evidence of danger that documents will be removed or destroyed.
-0 • 45 Access to bank information should require judicial authorisation. • 0 The "New" Italian Fiscal Agency has the power to seize banks account without judiciary authorization .
-See Law 225/2016 and Budget Law 2017 46 Authorisation by the judiciary should be necessary for interception of telephone communications and monitoring of internet access.
-Specialised offices within the judiciary should be established to supervise these actions. • 0 47 Seizure of documents should be subject to a requirement to give reasons why seizure is indispensable, and to fix the time when documents will be returned; seizure should be limited in time.
-0 • 48 If data are held on a computer hard drive, then a backup should be made in the presence of the taxpayer's advisors and the original left with the taxpayer. • 0 49 Where invasive techniques are applied, they should be limited in time to avoid disproportionate impact on taxpayers. • 0
+44 Unspection of the faxpaver's home should require authorisation Where tax authorities intend to search the taxpayer's premises, the taxpayer should be informed and have an opportunity to appear before the judicial authority, subject to exception where there is evidence of danger that documents will be removed or destroyed. • 0 This authorisation is obtained on an ex-parte basis.
+45 Access to bank information should require judicial authorisation. • 0 46 Authorisation by the judiciary should be necessary for interception of telephone communications and monitoring of internet access.
+Specialised offices within the judiciary should be established to supervise these actions.
+0 0 The Revenue Authority does not intercept taxpayers' telephioen communications 47 Seizure of documents should be subject to a requirement to give reasons why seizure is indispensable, and to fix the time when documents will be returned; seizure should be limited in time. • 0 Whilst the reason for seizure of documents is given, no timeframe for return of the documents seized is set or communicated.
+48 If data are held on a computer hard drive, then a backup should be made in the presence of the taxpayer's advisors and the original left with the taxpayer.
+0 • 49 Where invasive techniques are applied, they should be limited in time to avoid disproportionate impact on taxpayers.
+0 •

-6. Review and appeals Minimum standard Best practice Shift Away Shift Towards Summary of relevant facts in 2018 50 E-filing of requests for internal review to ensure the effective and speedy handling of the review process. • 0 51 The right to appeal should not depend upon prior exhaustion of administrative reviews. • 0 52 Reviews and appeals should not exceed two years. • 0 5.5 Audi alteram partem should apply in administrative reviews and judicial appeals. • 0 54 Where tax must be paid in whole or in part before and appeal, there must be an effective mechanism for providing interim suspension of payment.
-An appeal should not require prior payment of tax in all cases. • 0 55 The state should bear some or all of the costs of an appeal, whatever the outcome. • 0 56 Legal assistance should be provided for those taxpayers who cannot afford it.
-0 • Art.
-24 Italian Constitution .
-See, in particular, Ministerial Decree n.
-1/2014 57 Taxpayers should have the right to request the exclusion of the public from a tax appeal hearing.
+6. Review and appeals Minimum standard Best practice Shift Away Shift Towards Summary of relevant facts in 2018 50 E-filing of requests for internal review to ensure the effective and speedy handling of the review process. • 0 51 The right to appeal should not depend upon prior exhaustion of administrative reviews.
+0 • 52 Reviews and appeals should not exceed two years.
+0 • 53 Audi alteram partem should apply in administrative reviews and judicial appeals.
+0 • 54 Where tax must be paid in whole or in part before and appeal, there must be an effective mechanism for providing interim suspension of payment.
+An appeal should not require prior payment of tax in all cases.
+0 • 55 The state should bear some or all of the costs of an appeal, whatever the outcome. • 0 56 Legal assistance should be provided for those taxpayers who cannot afford it. • 0 57 Taxpayers should have the right to request the exclusion of the public from a tax appeal hearing.
 0 • 58 Tax judgments should be published.
 0 •

-7. Criminal and administrative sanctions Minimum standard Best practice Shift Away Shift Towards Summary of relevant facts in 2018 59 Proportionality and ne bis in idem should apply to tax penalties. • 0
+7. Criminal and administrative sanctions Minimum standard Best practice Shift Away Shift Towards Summary of relevant facts in 2018 59 Proportionality and ne bis in idem should apply to tax penalties.
+0 •

-60 Where administrative and criminal sanctions may both apply, only one procedure and one sanction should be applied. • In the italian fiscal system there is a "double track", administrative and criminal procedure for the same fiscal fact.
-See art.
-20 of Legislative Decree n.
-74/2000 (relationship between the criminal procedure and administrative procedure).
-61 Voluntary disclosure should lead to reduction of penalties.
-0 • Article 7 Legislative Decree n.
-193, 22 October 2016 Sanctions should not be increased simply to encourage taxpayers to make voluntary disclosures. • 0
+60 Where administrative and criminal sanctions may both apply, only one procedure and one sanction should be applied.
+0 • 61 Voluntary disclosure should lead to reduction of penalties.
+0 • D2 Sanctions should not be increased simply to encourage taxpayers to make voluntary disclosures.
+0 •

 8. Enforcement of taxes Minimum standard Best practice Shift Away Shift Towards Summary of relevant facts in 2018 63 Collection of taxes should never deprive taxpayers of their minimum necessary for living.
-0 • Art.
-53 Italian Constitution 64 Authorisation by the judiciary should be required before seizing assets or bank accounts • 1 () The "New" Italian Fiscal Agency has the power to seize banks account without judiciary authorization .
-See Law 225/2016 and Budget Law 2017 65 Taxpayers should have the right to request delayed payment of arrears.
-0 0 66 Bankruptcy of taxpayers should be avoided, by partial remission of the debt or structured plans for deferred payment. • 0 6/ Temporary suspension of tax enforcement should follow natural disasters.
-0 0 Recently, the earthquake zones have benefited from this tax suspension.
-See Law 89/2018 and 108 /2018
+0 • 64 Authorisation by the judiciary should be required before seizing assets or bank accounts • 0 65 Taxpayers should have the right to request delayed payment of arrears.
+0 • 66 Bankruptcy of taxpayers should be avoided, by partial remission of the debt or structured plans for deferred payment.
+0 • 67 Temporary suspension of tax enforcement should follow natural disasters. • 0